lsst-dm/dm_dev_guide/stack/conda.rst

 --------------------------------

 Rubin Science Platform notebooks use a container that is built from each release.
-As part of the container build process, additional packages useful in the notebook environment are added to the conda environment.
+As part of the container build process, additional packages useful in the notebook environment are added to the conda environment using the ``rubin-env-rsp`` metapackage.
+``rubin-env-rsp`` differs from ``rubin-env-developer`` in being user-focused and including packages specific for the JupyterHub/JupyterLab platform.
-The list of packages is maintained in ``lsst-sqre/nublado2``; requests for additions to this list should be made via RFC.
+Requests for additions to ``rubin-env-rsp`` should be made via RFC.

 .. _conda-exact-environments: